|Born||March 10, 1953|

 - Charles Laiton, Mohadi, Chihuri ordered to pay, Southern Eye, published:6 Nov 2014,retrieved:13 January 2015"

-- Blessing Zulu, Villagers want minister and police chief arrested over Grace Mugabe evictions, Nehanda Radio, published:11 Jan 2015,retrieved:13 January 2015"
+- Blessing Zulu, Villagers want to minister and police chief arrested over Grace Mugabe evictions, Nehanda Radio, published:11 Jan 2015, retrieved:13 January 2015"